Luzon: Before European colonization

 In 1405, the Yongle Emperor appointed a Chinese governor of Luzon, Ko Ch'a-lao, during Zheng He's voyages.
 China also had vassals among the leaders in the archipelago.
-China attained ascendancy in trade with the area in Yongle's reign.

-Afterwards, some parts of Luzon were Islamized when the former Majapahit province of Poni broke free, converted to Islam, and imported Sharif Ali, a prince from Mecca who became the Sultan of Brunei, a nation that then expanded its realms from Borneo to the Philippines and set up the Kingdom of Maynila as its puppet-state.
-However, other Luzon kingdoms resisted Islam, like the Wangdom of Pangasinan.
+China attained ascendancy in trade with the area in Yongle's reign.Afterwards, some parts of Luzon were Islamized when the former Majapahit province of Poni broke free, converted to Islam, and imported Sharif Ali, a prince from Mecca who became the Sultan of Brunei, a nation that then expanded its realms from Borneo to the Philippines and set up the Kingdom of Maynila as its puppet-state.
+The invasion of Brunei spread Chinese royal descent like Ong Sum Ping's kin and Arab dynasties too into the Philippines like the clan of Sultan Sharif Ali.
+However, other Luzon kingdoms resisted Islam, like Pangasinan.
 It had remained a tributary state of China and was a largely Sinified kingdom, which maintained trade with Japan.
+The Polity of Cainta also existed as a fortified city-state, armed with walls and cannons.
+As written in the book of Dong-Xiyang kao 東西洋考, the Chinese Ming dynasty recorded that there was a "Kingdom of Luzon" that existed over the current island of Luzon.